Monitoring platform events

 • a sample monitoring dashboard is provided with the platform in the grafana.json file

-The Webforms application generates events related to the state of forms.
+The Webforms application generates events related to the state of applications.

-Various implementations of event logging can be active at the same time.
-It depends on configuration and deployment.
+Different implementations of event logging can be active at the same time.
+This depends on the configuration and deployment.
 EximeeEventsConnector (one of the possible implementations) collects events and sends them to EximeeEvents.

-EximeeEvents writes them to the appropriate Kafka topic.
+EximeeEvents saves them to the appropriate Kafka topic.

-MonitoringEventProcessor reads events from Kafka, verifies them and writes them to the database (PostgreSQL) in a way that can be read by Grafana.
+MonitoringEventProcessor reads events from Kafka, verifies them, and saves them to the database (PostgreSQL) in a form readable by Grafana.

 Events in the database can be read by external applications for visualization or analysis.
-Grafana configuration for visualizing events will be delivered together with the platform.
+Grafana configuration for visualizing events will be provided together with the platform.

 Figure 1.
 Architecture of the event monitoring solution